barrypeavy/tailpages/experience.md

         </div> <!-- left -->
         <div class="col-start-4 col-end-12">
           <h2 class="text-lg font-semibold">Web Designer | Front-End Developer</h2>
-          <p>For 10 years with FlexJobs, I have performed web design (Adobe CS, Figma, Sketch) and extensive front-end markup (HTML, CSS, Bootstrap) for the entire website, in an Agile dev environment (using Visual Studio, Jira, Rails, Github, Slack).</p>
+          <p class="mb-1">For 10 years with FlexJobs, I have performed web design (Adobe CS, Figma, Sketch) and extensive front-end markup (HTML, CSS, Bootstrap) for the entire website, in an Agile dev environment (using Visual Studio, Jira, Rails, Github, Slack).</p>
           <p>In this role I work closely with everyone from the CEO, to Project and Product managers, Dev Directors, and Back-End Engineers.
 I also perform device testing for responsiveness.
 FlexJobs was acquired by BOLD in early 2023.</p>
         </div> <!-- right -->
         <div class="col-start-1 col-end-4 border-e">